maartenwijntjes/maartenwijntjes.github.com/index.md

-I teach and study visual perception and communication. <i>Perception and communication of what???"</i> I hear you thinking... good question.
+I teach and study visual perception and communication. <i>of what?"</i>  I hear you thinking... good question.
 Mostly subjects that can also be physically or mathematically described, such as light, space, shape and material properties.
+The main two subjects i enjoy very much at the moment are:
+- **Artistic material depictions**: we are creating a database of material depictions throughout art history.
+Main motivation is to see if we can learn something about perception from artists.
+Side motivations include digital art history and machine learning.
+- **Online shopping**: how to optimize movies and images so that raised expectations are met when the product is delivered?
+It is both an interesting societal problem (reduce returns & logistics) as well as a fundamentally interesting subject (difference between reality and representations).

+Besides these main research lines, I study and produce the [synopter](http://www.waysofviewing.com) and enjoy teaching courses such as [Visual Communication Design](https://visualcommunicationdesign.github.io).

 # Research selection